-Setting the parameter sets:

-Set CALIB=OFF and POWER MODE=SINGLE.
+Manual setting of DOUBLE PARAMETER sets: Set CALIB=OFF and POWER MODE=SINGLE.

 Place the brightest surface before the sensor, and select suitable POWER, GAIN and INTEGRAL values so that the brightest channel is at approx. 3000 digits.

 Then click on ASSIGN 1 to write the power parameters to row 1 in the PP table.